 If you’re also wondering about the logistics of it all, here are some practical tips gathered from patients who have been there.

 Wear comfy clothes.
 Comfortable clothes are key.
 So, too, is a short sleeve shirt – or one that you easily can roll up your arm – to allow access for the IV.

 Bring things to read.
 The duration of chemotherapy infusion varies, but even in the shortest ones, you’ll be in a comfy chair, waiting.
 At Dana-Farber, there are magazines, televisions, and a volunteer who comes by with a book and magazine cart, but it’s good have your own stash of reading materials.

 WiFi is available.
-At Dana-Faber, there’s a guest WiFi hotspot that you can log into, to check your email, Facebook or whatever else you need to check.
+At Dana-Farber, there’s a guest WiFi hotspot that you can log into, to check your email, Facebook, or whatever else you need to check.

 Bring someone.
 All the infusion areas – both semi-private and private areas – have room for friends and family.
 It’s a good idea for someone to come along to offer support and a ride home, particularly on that first appointment.

 Eating is okay.
 Check with your care team, but generally speaking if you’re not fasting for CT exams or other specific reasons, and you are feeling well, it’s okay to eat before you come in for that first infusion.
 Although there are snacks available in the infusion areas, you might want to bring snacks, lunch, or drinks that you like.

 Lucky charms.
 A few patients said they brought either good luck charms, or mementos that friends or family had given them.
 It made them comfortable, and reminded them that their friends and family were with them in spirit.